dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 **The QR Decomposition**
 Gram-Schmidt is often computed to find an orthonormal basis for, say, the range of some matrix $A$.
 With a small modification to this algorithm, we can write $A = QR$ where $R$ is upper triangular and $Q$ is orthogonal.

 Why is this useful?
-One example
+One reason is that as long as $A$ has orthogonal columns, then it is full rank and thus invertible.